Business Today (student magazine): Design Nation Conference

 Design Nation is an annual conference held in New York City.
 The conference brings together approximately 100 undergraduate students to discuss the application of design and design education around the world.

 Digitalization

 In the wake of the COVID-19 Pandemic, Business Today focused heavily on producing digital content and adapting to a growing digital age.
 The spring of 2020 saw the first Digital Design Nation Conference.
-The 2020 International Conference is scheduled to be digital.
+2023 marked the initiation of the International Conference's virtual summit.